vegather/Disruptive/README.md

 }
 ```

+#### Fetch Devices

-When fetching devices you need to specify the identifier of the project to fetch the devices for.
-This identifier could be fetched from the `getProjects` endpoint for example.
+When fetching devices, you need to specify the identifier of the project to fetch the devices for (this identifier could be fetched from the `getProjects` endpoint for example).
+Here's an example of how to fetch all the devices within a specified project id ([docs](https://vegather.github.io/Disruptive/Disruptive/#disruptive.getdevices(projectid:completion:)))

 ```swift
 disruptive.getDevices(projectID: "<PROJECT_ID>") { result in